|Born||in Concord, Massachusetts, USA|

 Mini Bio (1)

-Steve Carell is one of America's most versatile comics and has been celebrated as the funniest man on the cover of Life Magazine.
-He was born Steven John Carell on August 16, 1962, in Concord, Massachusetts, to Harriet T. (Koch), a psychiatric nurse, and Edwin A. Carell, an electrical engineer.
+Steve Carell, one of America's most versatile comics, was born Steven John Carell on August 16, 1962, in Concord, Massachusetts.
+He is the son of Harriet T. (Koch), a psychiatric nurse, and Edwin A. Carell, an electrical engineer.
 His mother is of Polish descent and his father is of Italian and German ancestry (Steve's grandfather had changed the surname from "Caroselli" to "Carrell").
 He was educated at The Fenn School, an all-boys private school in Concord, Massachusetts, then at Middlesex School in Concord.
 After graduating from Denison University in Granville, Ohio, he moved to Chicago where he taught an improvisational comedy class and performed with The Second City troupe, alongside Stephen Colbert.

 Carell made his film debut as "Tesio" in Curly Sue (1991).
 In 1996, he became a cast member of The Dana Carvey Show (1996), and provided the voice for Gary, opposite Colbert in "The Ambiguously Gay Duo".
 This animated short series produced by Robert Smigel continued on Saturday Night Live (1975), but Carell has joked that he auditioned for SNL and lost the job to Will Ferrell.
 Carell made a number of guest appearances on such shows as Come to Papa (2004), Just Shoot Me!
 (1997), and Watching Ellie (2002), before landing a regular stint as a correspondent on The Daily Show (1996) from 1999 until 2005.